Leadership and the One Minute Manager…

 The term situational leadership® is a phrase coined by Dr. Blanchard and it simply describes the process of leading different people differently in different situations.
 The concept is simple, yet profound.

-I’ve read this book at least ten times in my life and have gifted at least 20 copies to students, friends and protégés to help them transform their leadership ability.
+I’ve read this book at least ten times now and I have gifted at least 20 copies to my friends, students, and family members to help them transform their leadership ability.
 I easily give the book a 10 of 10 for its ease of understanding, applicability, and usefulness.
 For any aspiring leader, this should be the FIRST leadership book you read.